me-sh/think_like_an_expert_paper/readme.md

-# Think like an expert paper
+# Think like an expert paper (Neural alignment predicts learning outcomes, Nature Comms., 2021)

 This repository contains code associated with the paper [_"Neural alignment predicts learning outcomes in students taking an introduction to computer science course_"](https://doi.org/10.1038/s41467-021-22202-3) by Meir Meshulam, Liat Hasenfratz, Hanna Hillman, Yun-Fei Liu, Mai Nguyen, Kenneth A. Norman and Uri Hasson.